 - A12 - Correct color by eliminating blue tones.

-This lens has everything you could need from a fisheye.
-You will get corner-to-corner sharpness without noticing vignetting while still getting exaggerated distortion.
+This lens has pretty much everything you could need from a fisheye.
+You can get the exaggerated distortion, but the image will remain razor-sharp from corner-to-corner without vignetting.

 Rokinon 8mm f/3.5 Fisheye

-The lens has a round front element which means filters cannot be attached.
-It has a detachable petal-shaped hood that you will want to ensure is included if you opt for a pre-owned lens.
+The lens features a spherical front element which means lens filters cannot be used.
+It comes with a detachable petal-shaped hood that you’ll want to ensure that it is included if you buy a used copy.

-Construction quality will be somewhat hit or miss as a result of the very low price.
-Most buyers are very happy with the results they get.
-It's still important to completely check the lens when you receive it to know for sure that the lens isn't a dud.
+Construction quality will be hit or miss as a consequence of the affordable price of the lens.
+Most people are quite pleased with the results they get.
+It’s still important to completely check the lens when you receive it to be certain that the lens is not a defective copy.

 Macro Lens